 On December 5, 2002, we also filed preliminary proxy materials with the Securities and Exchange Commission for a potential meeting of shareholders of Taubman Centers.
 The purpose of the meeting would be to allow the shareholders of Taubman Centers to approve voting rights for shares that we anticipate acquiring in the tender offer.
 On December 11, 2002, Taubman Centers filed a Schedule 14D-9 in which it disclosed that it had amended its by-laws on December 10, 2002 to opt out of Section 7B of the Michigan Business Corporation Act.
-We currently do not plan on requesting this meeting of shareholders of Taubman Centers as contemplated by this preliminary proxy statement unless Taubman Centers again becomes subject to Section 7B of the Michigan Business Corporation Act.
+We currently do not plan on requesting this meeting of shareholders of Taubman Centers again becomes subject to Section 7B of the Michigan Business Corporation Act.